Oriana Bandiera

 David Lam

-David Lam is the founding director of G2LM|LIC programme.
-David Lam is Professor in the Department of Economics and Research Professor in the Population Studies Center, University of Michigan.
+He is a Professor in the Department of Economics and a Research Professor in the Population Studies Center, University of Michigan.
 He earned an MA in Demography in 1982 and a PhD in Economics in 1983 at the University of California, Berkeley.

 David is a leading researcher on the economic demography of inequality, especially applied analysis of inequality in developing countries.
-His research is wide-ranging, including publications in the areas of income and wages, education, unemployment, child labour, fertility, sexual behaviour of youth, intergenerational effects of HIV/AIDS, and cohort size in demographic transition.
+His research is wide-ranging, including publications in the areas of income and wages, education, unemployment, child labour, fertility, sexual behaviour of youth, intergenerational effects of HIV/AIDS, and cohort size in demographic transitions.

 Shelly J. Lundberg